nico/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ```

 This function allows the loader and ICD to agree on an interface version to use.
-The `pSupportedVersion` parameter is both an input and output parameter.
+The "pSupportedVersion" parameter is both an input and output parameter.
-`pSupportedVersion` is filled in by the loader with the desired latest interface
+"pSupportedVersion" is filled in by the loader with the desired latest interface
 version supported by the loader (typically the latest).
 The ICD receives this
 and returns back the version it desires in the same field.
 Because it is
 setting up the interface version between the loader and ICD, this should be